Low energy excitations in A-site ordered SmBaMn2O6: Experimental details

 We tuned the incident photon energy to the resonance of the Mn L$_{2,3}$ absorption edges for the RIXS measurements.
 The total energy resolution achieved was about 24 meV FWHM.
-RIXS and REXS signals were collected without polarization analysis.
+RIXS and REXS signals were collected without outgoing x-ray polarization analysis.
 For all RIXS spectra, the elastic (zero-energy loss) peak positions were determined by the elastic scattering spectrum from carbon tape placed near the sample surface and then fine adjusted by its Gaussian fitted elastic peak position.
 The Miller indices in this study are defined with reference to the crystal structure $a_{p}$ x $a_{p}$ x 2$a_{p}$ with $a_{p}\thickapprox3.9 _{OO}$ =(0.25, 0.25, 0).
 Given that the inelastic signal is stronger at the Mn $L_{2}$ edge compared to the $L_{3}$ edge, we collected the momentum-dependent RIXS spectra across the OO scattering peak at the Mn $L_{2}$ edge.
-Figures \ref{fig:q-maps}a and \ref{fig:q-maps}b, show the momentum-dependent RIXS maps probed by the linear $\pi$ and $\sigma$ incident polarizations, respectively.{} However, the OO elastic scattering signal completely dominates the spectra with no appreciable spectral weight from the low energy excitations.
-The low energy excitation spectra between 0 and 200 meV at three different $\mathbf{q}$ positions (0.25, 0.25, 0), (0.245, 0.245, 0) and (0.255, 0.255, 0) and T=15K are shown in Figure \ref{fig:Line-cuts}.
-In the normalized plot (upper insert) weak low energy excitations can be observed at around 80 meV when $\mathbf{q}$ is not exactly at the OO Bragg condition.
-To examine further whether there are any detectable low-energy excitations resonating with the OO peak, we show in the lower inset of Figure 5 the normalized RIXS spectra with incident $\pi$ and $\sigma$ polarizations together with the elastic scattering spectrum from a carbon reference sample collected in the same geometry.
-The nearly identical spectra between the manganite and the reference sample suggest that any possible low-energy excitations are shadowed by the OO scattering at this wave vector.
+Figures \ref{fig:q-maps}a and \ref{fig:q-maps}b, show the momentum-dependent RIXS maps probed by the linear $\pi$ and $\sigma$ incident polarizations, respectively.
+However, the OO elastic scattering signal completely dominates the spectra with no appreciable spectral weight from the low energy excitations and no dependence with the incident polarization is observed.
+This absence of polarization dependence of the OO Bragg peak is consistent with the previous REXS studies of OO in powder SBMO\citet{M.Garcia-Fernandez2008,M.Garcia-Fernandez2009,M.Garcia-Fernandez2010}.

-The RIXS spectra were collected both at the OO condition $\mathbf{q}_{OO}=(0.25,0.25,0)$ and off this condition in order to extract the intensity of the low energy excitations.
-The offsets in tilt and $\theta$ angles were increased to achieve an alignment of $\mathbf{q}_{Off}=(0.2347,0.2347,-0.0130)$.
-RIXS spectra were collected for the same energy values as the data presented in Figure 2, while varying the experimental geometry to ensure $\mathbf{q}_{Off}$ is preserved for each energy value.
-The integrated intensity of these RIXS spectra is shown in the insert of figure \ref{fig:Energy-dependence} together with the XAS signal.